 The Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients doesn’t aim to produce groundbreaking new coverage of threats attacking healthcare organizations.
 Instead, the focus of the piece is to provide a more contextual and a practical framework to those organizations that don’t have a large security budget and are exposed to these risks.
 To quote Erik C. Decker, the Chairman of the Board (Association for Executives in Health Care Information Security) “The Task Group determined that it was not feasible to address every cybersecurity challenge across the large and complex U.S. health care industry in a single document.
 The Task Group therefore made the decision to focus on the most impactful threats, with the goal of significantly moving the cybersecurity needle”.
 The report is candid in that it reveals cybersecurity is a continuously evolving threat, requiring indefinite attention and resourceful strategy to keep patient data protected and secure.
 These policies should be consistently re-evaluated to meet the standards and threat landscape facing healthcare organizations in the future.

 Proven Data is a supporter of this new publication that aims to contribute more resources and awareness around the protection of healthcare data and records.
-As we enter a new year, healthcare organizations should make a point to improve their security foundation which can help improve their data loss prevention policies.
-Cyber crime will continue to evolve, and so should our defense strategy for keeping your patient data and information secure.
+As we enter a new year, healthcare organizations should make a point to learn about the cost of improving their cyber security foundation to help improve their data loss prevention policies.
+Cyber crime will continue to evolve, and so should your defense strategy for keeping your patient data and information secure.

 You can check out the official Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients from HHS here.